 Yes, Apple offers a command-line tool, Transporter, for submitting metadata, in-app purchases, or screenshots and app previews to the App Store.
 You can also request Catalog Reports.
 If you already have Xcode or Application Loader installed, Transporter is already included in these apps.
 See the App Metadata Specification and the Transporter User Guide for more information.

-You can distribute your app privately to authorized Volume Purchase Program for Business members that you add in App Store Connect.
+You can distribute your app privately to Apple Business Manager members added in App Store Connect.
 This option is only available if you’ve created the app for the first time and haven’t been approved yet.
-For details, see Distribute your app privately to business in App Store Connect Help.
+For details, see App Store Connect Help.

 For business guidance, see Develop Custom Apps for Business.

 To participate in Game Center, you must agree to the most recent Developer Program License Agreement.